All vehicle insurance

 Workers’ compensation regulations vary by state.
 In most instances, coverage is provided to all paid employees of a business.
 Owners, volunteers and independent contractors are typically excluded.
 In some cases, a business owner might be liable for coverage to a subcontractor if that subcontractor does not have workers’ compensation.
 Likewise, they might be liable for independent contractors if they are considered employees within that state.
 A Nationwide agent can help you determine what is required in your state to protect your employees and your business.

 Workers’ compensation insurance usually will not cover accidents that are a result of an employee being under the influence of drugs or alcohol.
-Coverage may also be denied for injuries caused intentionally or where an employee was not following proper protocol.
-Accidents that occur while at home or commuting will not be covered.
+Coverage can also be denied for injuries caused intentionally or when accidents occur outside of the course and scope of work.

 You can enhance a basic policy with additional commercial liability insurance options that meet the specific needs of your business.
 We offer property, liability, auto and more.
 Talk to a Nationwide agent to discuss what additional coverage your company might need.